urbanjost/M_intrinsics/docs/intrinsics.md

   if the dynamic type of A or MOLD is extensible, the result is true if and only if the dynamic type of A is an extension type of the dynamic type of MOLD; otherwise the result is processor dependent.

-  NOTE1

-  The dynamic type of a disassociated pointer or unallocated allocatable variable is its declared type.

-  NOTE2

-  The test performed by **extends_type_of** is not the same as the test performed by the type guard **class is**.
-The test performed by **extends_type_of** does not consider kind type parameters.

 ### **Examples**